morays-community/morays-doc/README.md

 - This repository contains materials for a detailed documentation of the Morays project

-- It also temporarily stores NEMO developement sources before a merging in an official release.
+- It also stores patches to create Morays experiments for code versions prior to official merging ML interface.